bwya77/todo-app/README.md

 - **Multiple Calendar Views**: Day, Week, Month, and Upcoming views for managing your tasks
 - **Real-time Time Indicators**: Visual indicators showing the current time in Day and Week views
-- **Sidebar Navigation**: Customizable sidebar with resizable width
+- **Sidebar Navigation**: Customizable sidebar with resizable width and collapsible design
 - **Task Management**: Create, edit, and organize tasks with project support
 - **Core Data Integration**: Persistent storage for all your tasks and projects
 - **Modern UI**: Clean and minimalist design that follows macOS design guidelines